Advertisements

 • A Certificate of Participation from polytechnics or universities that demonstrate entrepreneurship education; and

-• No more than 7 years after NYSC.
+• At most seven years after NYSC.

 How do I apply for a Ties loan?

-Students studying at the undergraduate level could apply for grants via the development component of the scheme.
+Students studying at the undergraduate level could apply for grants via the development component of the Scheme.

 ties loan